The following is a list of sportsbooks operating legally in Pennsylvania:

 |Hollywood Casino at Penn National Race Course||Grantville||777 Hollywood Blvd.|

 |FanDuel at Valley Forge||King of Prussia||1160 1st Ave|

-When Pennsylvania first set its sports betting tax rate at a whopping 36 percent, the conventional wisdom was that the illegal bookmaker would still get business.
+When the Pennsylvania Gaming Control Board first set the sports betting tax rate at a whopping 36 percent, the conventional wisdom was that the illegal bookmaker would still get business.
 The thinking was that there wouldn’t be enough legal sportsbooks would be willing to pay the high rate —or the $10 million licensing fee — to cut into the black market business.

 In comparison, Nevada sportsbooks pay just 6.5 percent in taxes, while in neighboring New Jersey, they pay an 8 percent tax on profits.
 The 36 percent that Pennsylvania set seemed entirely unreasonable, and many expected it to be an industry killer.

 Well, that was then; this is now.
 As it turns out, there are more than enough legal sportsbooks shelling out the big bucks to open up shop in Pennsylvania, changing the demand for an underground bookie and ultimately affecting his bottom line.
 The bookie who remains illegal to this day.